 Allergic contact dermatitis to metal jewellery may develop at any age.
-In most cases, this is due to nickel allergy, and once it has occurred, it persists for many years, often life-long.
+In most cases, this is due to nickel or cobalt allergy, and once it has occurred, it persists for many years, often life-long.
 Some people develop dermatitis (also called eczema) from even brief contact with nickel-containing items, while others after many years of wearing them without problems suddenly break out in a rash.
 This is usually confined to skin sites in contact with the metal but can spread more widely in severe cases.

 Nickel allergy is more common in women, probably because they are more likely to wear jewellery than men, although this is changing.
 While nickel allergy is the most common jewellery allergy to occur, allergy to other metals used in jewellery is possible.
 However, it appears to be rare.

-Treatment requires removing responsible jewellery.
+Treatment of jewellery allergy requires removing responsible jewellery.